hrkyoung/docker-services-templates/README.md

 ### Usage

+Download / clone this repo and modify it.

 Add a new docker service by creating a folder using the following convention: <docker_service>.docker.
 The folder MUST contain a docker-compose.yml file.

 Example: